codykrieger/microbridge/ISSUES.md

 - Item URLs always seem to be prefixed with `http://` rather than `https://` as I'd expect, given that `config.destination[0].uid` correctly specifies `https://`.

-### editing items

-- The `url` property of items is fixed and does not respond to updates, making it impossible to change the permalink/slug of a post after it has been created.